ckhung/t-sne-lab/README.md

 [this illustration](https://github.com/ckhung/javascriptCanReadLocalFiles)
 for how to use t-sne-lab in Chrome.
 Firefox is fine.
 The first row of the csv file must contain the column names.
-A column whose name begins with '@' can be used as the coloring and/or the text labeling field.
+<del>A column whose name begins with '@'</del>
+Fields appearing in the "labelF" array in the config file can be used as the coloring and/or the text labeling field.
+Fields appearing in the "ignoreF" array are ignored.

 t-sne-lab is a front-end of Andrej Karpathy's [javascript implementation](https://github.com/karpathy/tsnejs)